 - Other developed property parcels within mixed use condominium properties that include both residential and nonresidential properties will be deemed to contain one equivalent ISU per condominium unit

 - Multifamily and other developed property parcels

-a.
-Actual impervious ground cover/ 3,000 square feet x single family service charge
+- Actual impervious ground cover / 3,000 square feet by single family service charge

 Kitsap County collects surface water management fees and they appear on your property tax statement.
 While not a tax, these fees are like other fees for service (from local fire or library districts for example).